sokaRepo/bugbounty/README.md

 This web application is built with Flask, a web Python framework based on Jinja:
 [Flask official web site](http://flask.pocoo.org/ "Flask's Homepage").

-### About the project

-The web app's goal is to help BugBounty Hunters to manage their BugBounties and TODO list.

 ### Depedencies